According to the great film-maker

 The Cathedral has been well restored.

-In like manner, restored to former grandeur is the Union Hotel, which opened in 1869 and was once the property of Tomás Terry.
+In like manner, the Union Hotel, which opened in 1869 and was once the property of Tomás Terry has been restored to former grandeur.

 electricity was installed and in 1907 it was famed for it wine cellars which